 Intracytoplasmic Sperm Injection of the Eggs

-Intracytoplasmic sperm injection, or ICSI, refers to the placement of a single sperm directly into the cell material, or cytoplasm, of the egg by the embryologist.
+Intracytoplasmic sperm injection, or ICSI, refers to the placement of a single sperm directly into the cell material, or cytoplasm, of the egg by the embryologist at our Austin IVF laboratory.
 This process becomes necessary when the penetration of the shell and inner membrane of the egg by the sperm is not likely to happen.

 If the sperm quality dictates that fertilization of the eggs can only occur with ICSI, the maturity of each egg must be known before the injection is performed.
 Four to six hours after the retrieval, maturity of the eggs is assessed by removing the cumulus cells.
 Maturity of an egg is defined as an egg that has reduced its number of chromosomes by half.
 The purpose of this reduction process is to allow the other half of the chromosomes to come from the sperm when it enters the egg.
 The way that maturity is determined by the embryologist is by looking for the presence of a little round body located on the edge of the egg.
 This round body is known as a polar body.
 It contains the half of the egg’s chromosomes that it has expelled during its process of maturation.

 The examination of the eggs before ICSI allows our Austin IVF lab’s embryologist to know more about the eggs than would have been known if the eggs were fertilized by insemination.
 Because of this examination, some eggs are eliminated from the process before sperm is injected into them.
 These eggs are the immature, degenerate (called atretic), and broken ones.
 The ICSI process does not eliminate more eggs than if the eggs had been inseminated.
 It just eliminates them BEFORE they would have been identified as non-viable with the insemination process.
 So, it is not unusual to have retrieved 12 eggs for a patient and to have only 10 injected.